dwkim78/upsilon/README.md

 0.94, 0.92, and 0.85 [F1 score] (http://en.wikipedia.org/wiki/F1_score)
 for MACHO, LINEAR, and ASAS, respectively.
-In the case of the Hipparcos dataset, it contains many other types of variable stars that are not in the UPSILoN training set.
+In the case of the Hipparcos dataset, it contains many other types of variable stars that are not in the UPSILoN training set, and thus it could be served as the worst-case scenario.
 In brief, UPSILoN classes such as CEPH F, CEPH 1O, and EB ESD can be contaminated by those other variability types.
 For details, see Kim & Bailer-Jones (2015, submitted).